 Family and friends may call from 6 to 8 p.m., Monday, Nov.
 18, at Kinnick Funeral Home, 222 S. State, St., Girard, where a memorial service will follow at 8 p.m.

 Private services will also take place in Monongahela.
 Per Bob's request, he was cremated and his remains will be buried with his parents in Monongahela.

 Bob's family thanks Select Specialty Hospital for the wonderful treatment he received, and where he was cared for and loved dearly by the nurses and staff during his final months.

-To send flowers to Robert L. "Bob" Johnson's family, please visit our floral section.
+To send flowers to Robert L. "Bob" Johnson's family, please visit our floral store.